 \section{A Toy Example}

-In this Section, we describe a toy example that demonstrates the key ideas behind our simulation method.
+In this section, we describe a toy example that demonstrates the key ideas behind our simulation method.
 This example is based on the $[[4,2,2]]$ code~\cite{meier2012magic} (also known as the $C_4$ code).
-Its stabilizer group is generated by $\{X_1X_2X_3X_4,Z_1Z_2Z_3Z_4\}$ and the logical Pauli-operators are generated by $\{X_1X_2, X_1X_3, Z_1Z_2, Z_1Z_3\}$ [Fig.~\ref{fig:code422}].
+Its stabilizer group is generated by $\{X_1X_2X_3X_4,Z_1Z_2Z_3Z_4\}$ and the logical Pauli operators are generated by $\{X_1X_2, X_1X_3, Z_1Z_2, Z_1Z_3\}$ [Fig.~\ref{fig:code422}].

 This code has two transversal Clifford gates, namely $H_1H_2H_3H_4$ and $S_1S_2S_3S_4$.
 We will focus on the former, whose action on the logical subspace is $(\bar{{H}}_1\otimes \bar{{H}}_2) \overline{{SWAP}}_{1,2}$, where $\bar{{H}}_k$, for $k\in \{1,2 \}$, is the logical Hadamard on the $k$'th qubit and $\overline{{SWAP}}_{1,2}$ is the logical swap gate.